216: No Such Thing As A Lobster War

 hark you, friend, have you got a padlock on your ass that you shite through your teeth?

 I have some swear words which are not at all rude, but they are awesome.
+These are incredibly rude in the languages that they are in.

-Okay, so, for example.
+Okay, so for example.

+So we're going to alienate not just the English-speaking world of this podcast.
 Yeah, the Swedish, the Romanians, and the Japanese had better buckle up when they're listening to this.

 So

 in Sweden, you can say, go and put an old blanket over yourself, which is really rude to them.
+In Sweden?
+Yeah, in Sweden.

 So that's what that guy who was pretending to be a ghost was doing.

-So in Japan, you can say, tofu no kado ni atama wo butsu keteshine, or hit your head on a corner of tofu and die.
+tofu no kado ni atama wo butsu kete shine or hit your head on a corner of tofu and die

-In Romanian, there's a phrase which means, I can't believe this is true, it means I would dry my dirty pants on your mum's crucifix.
+Romanian, there's a phrase which means, I can't believe this is true, it means I would dry my dirty pants on your mum's crucifix.

 That one's quite rude in English as well.

-Can I just in Romanian, I read an article on vice which had a Romanian person writing in about swearing in Romania, and they said, swearing culture in Romania is built on oral sex, mothers, and Christ.
+Can I just, in Romanian, I read an article on vice which had a Romanian person writing in about swearing in Romania, and they said, swearing culture in Romania is built on oral sex, mothers, and Christ.

 So

-it's very much the trifecta of things got to say in Romania.
+that's very much the trifecta of things got to say in Romania.

+Okay, that is it.
 That is all of our facts.

 Thank you so much for listening.

 If you'd like to get in contact with any of us about the things that we have said over the course of this podcast, we are on our Twitter account.
+I am on at Schreiberland.

-Andy, Andy at Andrew Hunter.
+Andy, at Andrew Hunter M.

-At James Harkin.
+James, at James Harkin.
+Jaczinski.

-You can email podcast at qi.com.
+You can email podcasts at QI.com.

-There's so many no such things a fish things you can go to, but the website does have all of our previous episodes.
+There's so many no such thing as a fish things you can go to, but the website does have all of our previous episodes.
+It has our tour dates and everything.

 So head there.

 We will be back again next week with another episode.
+Guys, you have been awesome.

 Thank you so much.
+We'll be back again.

 Goodbye.